BedrockStreaming/LogBridgeBundle/README.md

         preprod:
             - get_article_error
             - post_article_all
-        prod: all #form all filter associated
+        prod: ~ #form all filter associated
         recette:
             - all_error